Belafonte Sings the Blues

 Belafonte Sings the Blues is an album by Harry Belafonte, released by RCA Victor (LPM/LSP-1972) in 1958.

+Background

 It was recorded in New York City on January 29 (with Alan Greene as conductor) and March 29 (with Bob Corman as conductor), and in Hollywood on June 5 and 7 (conducted by Dennis Farnon).
 The album was Belafonte's first to be recorded in stereophonic sound.

+Chart performance

+The album peaked at No. 16 on the Billboard Top Pop Albums, during a fifteen-week run on the chart.